mBrandt85/cygni/README.md

 App runs with Node.js built in Cluster module.

-nodejs.org

-> A single instance of Node.js runs in a single thread.
-To take advantage of multi-core systems, the user will sometimes want to launch a cluster of Node.js processes to handle the load.

-For more scalability options, setup load balancing in Nginx.
-Upgrade server plan.
+For more scalability options, setup load balancing in e.g. Nginx or PM2 (Linux).
+Maybe the most important, upgrade server plan.